studioplaynl/ARTWORLD_client/docs_files_md/0-devlog/2-devlog.md

 Fixed.

-For now: visibilityToggle.svelte is used for inGame toggling,
+For now: VisibilityToggle.svelte is used for inGame toggling,

 ---